Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Distance Encoding and Its Power

 \subsection{Distance Encoding}

-Suppose we are to \emph{learn the structural representation of the target node set $S$.} Intuitively, we propose DE to encode certain distance from $S$ to a node $u$.
-Rigorously, we define DE as follows. \begin{definition} Given a target set of nodes $S\in 2^V\backslash\emptyset$ of $G$ with the adjacency matrix $A$, denote \emph{distance encoding} as a function $\zeta(\cdot|S, A): V \rightarrow \mathbb{R}^{k}$. $\zeta$ should also be permutation invariant, \textit{i.e.}, $\zeta(u|S, A)=\zeta(\pi(u)|\pi(S), \pi(A))$ for all $u\in V$ and $\pi\in \Pi_n$.
-We denote DEs w.r.t. the size of $S$ and call them as \emph{DE-$p$} if $|S|=p$. \end{definition} Later we use $\zeta(u|S)$ for brevity where $A$ could be inferred from the context.
+Suppose we aim to \emph{learn the structural representation of the target node set $S$.} Intuitively, our proposed DE will then encode the distance from $S$ to any other node $u$.
+We define DE as follows: \begin{definition} Given a target set of nodes $S\in 2^V\backslash\emptyset$ of $G$ with the adjacency matrix $A$, we denote \emph{distance encoding} as a function $\zeta(\cdot|S, A): V \rightarrow \mathbb{R}^{k}$. $\zeta$ should also be permutation invariant, \textit{i.e.}, $\zeta(u|S, A)=\zeta(\pi(u)|\pi(S), \pi(A))$ for all $u\in V$ and $\pi\in \Pi_n$.
+Then we denote DEs \textit{w.r.t.} the size of $S$ and call them as \emph{DE-$p$} if $|S|=p$. \end{definition} Later we use $\zeta(u|S)$ for brevity where $A$ could be inferred from the context.
 For simplicity, we choose DE as a set aggregation (\textit{e.g.}, the sum-pooling) of DEs between nodes $u,\,v$ where $v\in S$: More complicated DE may be used while this simple design can be efficiently implemented and achieves good empirical performance.
 Then, the problem reduces to choosing a proper $\zeta(u|v)$.
 Again for simplicity, we consider the following class of functions that is based on the mapping of a list of landing probabilities of random walks from $v$ to $u$ over the graph, \textit{i.e.},

+where $W=AD^{-1}$ is the random walk matrix, $f_3$ may be simply designed by some heuristics or be parameterized and learnt as a feed-forward neural network.
+In practice, a finite length of $\ell_{vu}$, say 3,4, is enough.
+Note that Eq. \eqref{eq:node2nodePE} covers many important distance measures.
+First, setting $f_3(\ell_{uv})$ as the first non-zero position in $\ell_{uv}$ gives the \emph{shortest-path-distance (SPD)} from $v$ to $u$.
+We denote this specific choice as $\zeta_{spd}(u|v)$.
+Second, one may also use \emph{generalized PageRank scores}~\cite{li2019optimizing}: